ewanf2/Data_generator/README.md

 - [Field Types](#field-types)
 - [Dependencies](#dependencies)

-testing init
 ## Installation

 ### Using Docker Compose

-**Prerequisites:** Ensure Docker is installed on your system.
+**Pre-requisites:** Ensure Docker is installed on your system.
 Windows users must also have WSL2 installed for Docker compatibility.
 ```bash
 # Clone the repository
 git clone https://github.com/ewanf2/Data_generator.git